blackhillsinfosec/Wifi-Forge/README.md

 ## Important Notes

-- Mininet and Mininet-Wifi only runs on Linux operating systems.
+- Mininet and Wifi Forge only runs on Ubuntu operating systems.
-- It is suggested to run Mininet on Ubuntu version 14.04 or greater.
+- It is suggested to run Wifi Forge on Ubuntu version 14.04 or greater.
-- The Mininet-Wifi installation script may disrupt normal operating system use, it is suggested to use a fresh install or virtual machine.
+- The Wifi Forge installation script may disrupt normal operating system use, it is suggested to use a fresh install or virtual machine

 # Set-Up Guide

-==TBD, subject to change==

 Clone the repository
 ```